magrathealabs/playbook/docs/2-practices.md

 ## Weekly Update

-Once a week we do a standup meeting so people at MLabs can communicate the others about:
+Once a week we do a standup meeting so we can communicate others about:

-* What they've been doing
+* What we've been doing
-* What did they learn
+* What we learned
 * What was good
 * What was bad
 * What can be improved